 - It may look strange, but grapevines do not like hugely nutrient-rich soil.
 Avoid massively treated soil when feasible, and follow instructions from a skilled local grower or soil test result.

 You can assume from the name that vine plants rise upwards along a support construction.
 So construct or purchase a trellis for them to grow along.
 This construction is typically a wooden composition produced by intertwined boards, and this is what enables the vines to wrap around them, giving a stable support mode.

-- Wire and latticed wood can be bought and connected to fence posts for a natural homemade trellis especially if you don’t have the ability or funds to buy or build your own.
+- Wire and latticed wood can be bought and connected to fence posts for a natural homemade trellis, especially if you don’t have the ability or funds to purchase or build your own.

-- A single stake is not strong enough (it’s strong enough for tomato plants but not for vine) For sure this won’t give enough support for your vines.
-Especially once they begin growing.
+- A single stake is not strong enough (it’s strong enough for tomato plants but not for vines).
+For sure, this won’t give enough support for your vines, especially once they begin growing.

 Know When to Plant

-Don’t hurry with the grapevines planting.
+Don’t hurry with the grapevine planting.
 Wait till a frost-free day in early spring or late winter.
-Remember that pruning should be done in the same period in future years as well.
-If you aren’t sure then ask your local agricultural assistance for correct planting days.
+Remember that pruning should also be done in the same period in future years.
+If you aren’t sure, ask your local agricultural assistant for the correct planting days.